 A document purporting to be a copy of a judgment, order, or decision of the warden, or of any document filed by, or of any entry in a register kept for the purposes of this Act, and certified by the clerk of the Warden’s Court as a true copy thereof, shall be admitted in all courts as sufficient evidence of such judgment, order, decision, document or entry, and the signature of the warden and clerk of the Warden’s Court to any document shall be judicially noticed.

-[Section 103 amended by No. 66 of 1954 s.
+[Section 103 amended: No. 66 of 1954 s.
 34.]

 104. Special case may be reserved for Supreme Court